-Legislation Summary NC Act The NC Act is the principle Act in Queensland addressing nature conservation and administered by DEHP.
+Legislation Summary State legislation Environmental Protection Act 1994 (EP Act) and subordinate legislation The EP Act outlines principles of ecologically sustainable development and the concept of General Environmental Duty as a foundation for individuals and organisations to avoid environmental harm.
+To prevent environmental harm, the General Environmental Duty established under s.319 of the EP Act must be observed and activities must be undertaken with due diligence.
+The General Environmental Duty states, "a person must not carry out any activity that causes or is likely to cause environmental harm unless the person takes all reasonable and practicable measures to prevent or minimise the harm".
+To act with due diligence, the parties must show that the environmental risk associated with the aspect has been assessed and minimised where possible.
+NC Act The NC Act is the principle legislation in Queensland addressing nature conservation, and is administered by DEHP.
 The Nature Conservation (Wildlife) Regulation 2006 prescribes protected species of wildlife as presumed extinct, endangered, vulnerable, rare or common.
-The Fitzroy River turtle is listed as vulnerable under the NC Act.
+The Fitzroy River turtle is listed as 'vulnerable' under the NC Act.
+The white-throated snapping turtle is listed as 'endangered' under the NC Act.
 The Nature Conservation (Wildlife Management) Regulation 2006 prohibits tampering with an animal breeding place unless as part of an approved SMP.
-The Fitzroy River turtle SMP will be developed by a suitably qualified person and submitted for approval prior to Project development.
-Water Act 2000 (Water Act) and subordinate legislation The Water Act fulfils Queensland's responsibilities under the 1994 Water Resources Policy of the Council of Australian Government.
+The Fitzroy River turtle and white-throated snapping turtle SMP will be developed by a suitably qualified person and submitted for approval prior to Project development.
+Water Act 2000 and subordinate legislation The Water Act 2000 fulfils Queensland's responsibilities under the 1994 Water Resources Policy of the Council of Australian Government.
 It aims to address legislative requirements for the majority of Queensland's non-tidal waters.
-The Water Act sets out the law to rights in surface and groundwater, the control of works with respect to surface and groundwater conservation and protection, irrigation, water supply, drainage and flood control.
-Subordinate legislation to the Water Act, the Water Resource (Fitzroy Basin) Plan 2011 (Fitzroy WRP) and the Fitzroy Basin Resource Operations Plan 2004 (Fitzroy ROP) govern environmental flow releases.
-Queensland Government Environmental Offsets Act 2014 (EO Act) The EO Act provides a framework for the use of environmental offsets in Queensland to counter-balance unavoidable, negative environmental impacts that result from an activity or a development.
-Offsets are required for the significant residual impact to matters of State environmental significance, which include the Fitzroy River turtle.
-The Project Offset Strategy is provided in Chapter 22 of the EIS.
-Local legislation Fitzroy Natural Resource Management (NRM) Region 'Back on Track' Biodiversity Action Plan The Fitzroy NRM Region 'Back on Track' Biodiversity Action Plan (DERM 2010) prioritises species to guide conservation, management and recovery regardless of their current classification under the EPBC Act or NC Act.
-The Fitzroy River turtle is listed as 'High Priority' under the 'Back on Track' prioritisation framew ork for conservation management of Queensland's wildlife in the Fitzroy NRM region.
+The Water Act 2000 sets out the law to rights in surface and groundwater, the control of works with respect to surface and groundwater conservation and protection, irrigation, water supply, drainage and flood control.
+Subordinate legislation to the Water Act 2000 , the Fitzroy WRP and the Fitzroy ROP govern environmental flow releases.
+Queensland Environmental Offsets Act 2014 The Queensland Environmental Offsets Act 2014 provides a framework for the use of environmental offsets in Queensland to counter-balance unavoidable, negative environmental impacts that result from an activity or a development.
+Offsets are required for the significant residual impact to matters of State environmental significance.
+The Project Offset Strategy includes offset provisions in relation to both the Fitzroy River turtle and the white-throated snapping turtle.
+Local legislation Fitzroy Natural Resource Management Region 'Back on Track' Biodiversity Action Plan The Fitzroy Natural Resource Management Region 'Back on Track' Biodiversity Action Plan (DERM 2010) prioritises species to guide conservation, management and recovery regardless of their current classification under the EPBC Act or NC Act.
+Both the Fitzroy River turtle and white-throated snapping turtle are listed as 'High Priority' under the 'Back on Track' prioritisation framework for conservation management of Queensland's wildlife in the Fitzroy Natural Resource Management region.
 While this tool has no legislative power, management and recovery actions for the species are outlined.

-A report published by the DEHP (Limpus et al. 2011) identifies 10 management strategies for ensuring sustainable populations of freshwater turtles (including R. leukops) in the Fitzroy catchment.
-These strategies address the threats that impact on the population dynamics, habitats and sustainability of the species across the river system as a whole.
+A report published by the DEHP (Limpus et al. 2011a) identifies 10 management strategies for ensuring sustainable populations of freshwater turtles (including the Fitzroy River turtle and white-throated snapping turtle) in the Fitzroy catchment.
+These strategies address the threats that impact on the population dynamics, habitats and sustainability of these two species across the river system as a whole.
 Table 2-2 lists the 10 management strategies with reference to relevant Project measures.